Frequently Asked Questions (FAQ)

 Q: I’m a captain, and I know my team will need people for a particular upcoming game.
 How do I recruit pick-ups?
 A: First, email the league-wide email list for that season to recruit players who are already registered.
 If no pick-ups are forthcoming, you may invite non-registered players to pick up.
 Please avoid recruiting “ringers” or players that could negatively affect the balance of the game or enjoyment of registered players.

-Q: I am a registered player - can my friend or family member play as a pick-up on my team for a game or two?
-A: For outdoor leagues/divisions, yes - see general info. above.
-For indoor leagues/divisions, no. The registration fees for indoor are high enough that we consider playing as a pick-up to be unfair to the registered players.
+Q: I am a registered player—can my friend or family member play as a pick-up on my team for a game or two?
+A: For outdoor leagues/divisions, sometimes; see the general information above.
+For indoor leagues/divisions, no. The registration fees for indoor are high enough that we consider playing as a pick-up to be unfair to registered players.

 Communications / Email Lists